mihaimihaila/GridLayout/docs/span.md

                                                         ColumnDefinition()])
 ```
 In this example `rectangle5` spans 2 columns, while being placed by default at row: 0 and column: 0.
 This means a virtual column is created with the properties of column starting at 0 and ending at 1.
 By stretching `rectangle5` both horizontally and vertically, the precise positioning within the grid can be observed.

 ![Sample](https://github.com/mihaimihaila/GridLayout/blob/master/GridLayout/Output/9.png "Sample")

 #### Notice

 In this example we placed more than one item in the grid at the same row and column.
 This is an accepted behavior and the z order corresponds to the order the index of the `GridItem` in the `items` collection.
-In this case `rectangle5` appears below `rectangle1` and `rectangle2` because it appears first in the `items` collection.
+`rectangle5` appears below `rectangle1` and `rectangle2` because it appears first in the `items` collection.
 If `rectangle1` and `rectangle2` were to overlap, `rectangle1` would appear below `rectangle2`.